aikei/redis-json/README.md

 redis-with-json-parse gigantic-object: 5000 keys: completed 782 (get - parse - stringify - set) operations within 5000ms
 ```

-As you can see from the tests, `redis-json` is almost always faster.
+As you can see from the tests, `redis-json-set` is almost always faster.
 Only with very big objects stored in redis it gets slower than that, but then most time is taken by regex, which seem to be faster in node than in redis's lua.
 But even then if you always parse you data from redis, it will still be slower.

 A new command to let you change multiple keys at once in redis is currently in the works.